Factbox: Economic policies of the main parties in Quebec election

 The PQ says net spending would total C$992 million over the next five years, with C$2.39 billion in new spending and C$1.39 billion in additional revenue.

-The right-leaning CAQ has never contested an election before.
+The right-leaning CAQ has never contested an election.
 It wants to put all talk of independence on hold for a decade so it can focus on the economy.

 The party is promising to: